MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/5-implement-polly-resiliency.md

 To make the coupon service resilient, you'll implement a Retry and a Circuit Breaker policy to handle failure within the web shopping aggregator.
 Using Polly with `IHttpClientFactory` to add resiliency to web apps is one of the archetypical failure handling solutions.
 The `IHttpClientFactory` is responsible for creating instances of `HttpClient`.

-The following sequence diagram depicts the flow of events from an `HttpClient` instance to Polly's Retry and Circuit Breaker policies:
+The following sequence diagram shows the flow of events from an `HttpClient` instance to Polly's Retry and Circuit Breaker policies:

 :::image type="content" source="../media/5-implement-polly-resiliency/policy-http-message-handlers.png" alt-text="An HttpClient call through multiple PolicyHttpMessageHandlers" border="true" lightbox="../media/5-implement-polly-resiliency/policy-http-message-handlers.png":::